Trichet-Draghi letter: Publication of the letter

-On 5 August 2011, the same day of the letter, with closed markets, Berlusconi and Tremonti summoned press conference to explain an extraordinary maneuver for Italy.
-After this conference, press began to talk about a "secret letter" of ECB sent to Italian government.
+On 5 August 2011, the same day of the letter, with closed markets, Berlusconi and Tremonti summoned a press conference to explain an extraordinary maneuver for Italy.
+After this conference, the press began to talk about a "secret letter" of ECB sent to the Italian government.

 Andrea D'Ambra, president of Generazione attiva association, asked to ECB to see that letter, but on 7 September 2011 ECB answered that "the letter must remain secret":

 On 29 September 2011, a scoop of Corriere della Sera reveals this letter to public opinion.

 Consequences

 The Italian government during August proposed further economical measures that Parliament approved in almost one month with Legge 14 settembre 2011 n.
 148 (Conversione in legge, con modificazioni, del decreto-legge 13 agosto 2011, n.
 138, recante ulteriori misure urgenti per la stabilizzazione finanziaria).

 Nevertheless, in a political confrontation between Berlusconi, Angela Merkel and Nicolas Sarkozy on 22 October 2011, these measures were considered insufficient, in a meeting that was "defined in the following days as tense and extremely hard towards the government of Rome by Valentino Valentini, the personal adviser in international relationship of Italian Prime Minister.
 Merkel and Sarkozy, which evidently did not tolerate excuses about current difficult situation of Italy, pushed on Prime Minister, so that he announced strong and concrete measures, and to apply in order to demonstrate that his government is serious about debt problem."